4ndio/coursera-get-and-clean-data-project/CodeBook.md

 ## Study design and data processing

+The purpose of this project is to transform a subset of a messy data set into a tidy dataset.
+There is no study design for this project, because no study is conducted.

+All of the data manipulations described in this CodeBook can be found in the script
+* run_analysis.R
+Included in the script are the downloading of the original data and the combining of the test and train data sets).

 ### Collection of the raw data.

-The data set was downloaded from
+The data set is downloaded from
 * https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Unzipping the dataset by defualt creates a folder called "UCI HAR Dataset."
+Unzipping the data set creates a folder called "UCI HAR Dataset."
 Within that folder is a README.txt that explains how the raw data was collected and transformed to construct the variables.
-There is no need to duplicated that information here.
+There is no need to duplicate that information here.

+### Combining test and train data

+The original data set has two sets of files: training data files and test data files.
+We combine the test and train data sets using OS level file manipulations (using the "cat" operation on a UNIX-based system).

+The resulting data sets are stored in three files:
+* subject_all.txt
+* X_all.txt
+* y_all.txt

 ## Creating the tidy datafile

 ### Guide to create the tidy data file Description on how to create the tidy data file (1. download the data, ...)/

+Here are the steps taken in run_analysis.R to create the tidy data file:
+1. As described above, the origina. data is downloaded and combined.
+2. Using the list of features in features.txt, a list of all features containing the text "mean()" or "std()" is selected.
+3. The names of the features are altered to make the names more descriptive according to the following string transformations:
+  * mean -> Mean
+  * std -> Std

 ### Cleaning of the data Short, high-level description of what the cleaning script does. link to the readme document that describes the code in greater detail